 Concrete Screw Finishes

-Concrete screws are most commonly supplied with a blue polymer finish, however they are also available at AFT plain, zinc plated, with a PermaSeal environmental coating, or with a Ruspert corrosion resistant coating.
+Other types of finishes include: PermaSeal environmental coating, or with a Ruspert corrosion resistant coating.
 The benefits of PermaSeal and Ruspet coatings is that they are available in a variety of colors to match your application.
-Stainless steel concrete screws are also available.

 Concrete screws are sometimes coated with a blue-colored finish for identification purposes.
 The blue coating serves as a visual indicator that the screws are specifically designed for use in masonry or concrete applications.